dasc-lab/robot-framework/docs/vision_drone/vision_drone_guide.md

 # First flight

 - Make sure that the drone is properly tethered.
-- To avoid any crashes, first start with 1/4*mass of the quadrotor in the QGC.
-This is will provide less thrust than required by the drone to lift.
-Slowly increase the mass to the right value once motors are ensured to be working fine.
+- To avoid any crashes, start with a quarter of the original quadrotor mass, i.e., `QUAD_M/4`.
+This will provide less thrust than required for the drone to lift.
+Slowly increase the mass to the correct value once the motors are confirmed to be working fine.
+- Consider using the [px4 Flight Review](https://review.px4.io/upload) to debug.

 ## On Orin